Efficacy of Moriya interaction to free the bound entangled state: Introduction

-The entanglement dynamics of two qubit pair under DM interaction \cite{DMinteraction,DMmoriya,Tmoriya2_1960}, by taking an third controller qubit, has been studied by Zheng Qiang \textit{et al.} \cite{ZQiang1,ZQiang2,ZQiang3}.
-The third controller qubit interact with the qubit of the pair through DM interaction.
-They have shown that by adjusting the state (i.e. probability amplitude) of either environmental qubit or qutrit and DM interaction strength, one can control the entanglement between two qubit pair.
+The entanglement dynamics of two-qubit pair under DM interaction \cite{DMinteraction,DMmoriya,Tmoriya2_1960}, by taking a third controller qubit, has been studied by Zheng Qiang \textit{et al.} \cite{ZQiang1,ZQiang2,ZQiang3}.
+The third controller qubit interacts with the qubit of the pair through DM interaction.
+They have shown that by adjusting the state (i.e. probability amplitude) of either controller qubit or qutrit and DM interaction strength, one can control the entanglement between two-qubit pair.
 This kind of study is not only useful in qubits but also useful in the quantum systems with the dimensions $(d\otimes d)$, $d\geq 3$ and in hybrid quantum systems with arbitrary dimensions.
-Recently we have studied the dynamics in hybrid qubit-qutrit system under DM interaction \cite{KK_1,KK_2,KK_3}.
-We observed that the state (i.e. probability amplitude) of environmental qubit do not play any role in entanglement dynamics in two parameter qubit-qutrit states.
-So in this case one can avoid the intention to prepare the specific state of environmental qubit to manipulate the entanglement in the system.
-The dimension $d=3$ corresponds to qutrit.
+Recently we have studied the dynamics in the hybrid qubit-qutrit system under DM interaction \cite{k1,k2,k3,k4,k5}.
+We have found that the state (i.e. probability amplitude) of auxiliary qubit does not play any role in entanglement dynamics in some cases.
+So in this case one can avoid the intention to prepare the specific state of the auxiliary qubit to manipulate the entanglement in the system.
+Further, we also have shown the efficacy of DM interaction to free the bound entanglement in the context of Horodecki et al. bound entangled states \cite{k6}.
+Here we recall that bound entangled states take place in Hilbert space with the dimension $(\geq 3)$.
+The dimension $(d=3)$ corresponds to qutrit.
 It has been proved that the usage of qutrit is more secure against a symmetric attack on a quantum key distribution protocol\cite{qut}.
 A quantum communication complexity protocol is also proposed by using two entangled qutrits \cite{pro}.
-So A qutrit system is of special interest as it has great manifestation and best fit into the dimensionality of Hilbert space and increase the computing power.
-Interestingly with the dimensions $(d\otimes d)$, $d\geq 3$, we also have bound entanglement in nature and its dynamics under various circumstances is the subject of investigation.
-The dynamics of bound entangled states has been studied and the phenomenon of distillability sudden death has also been observed \cite{b2,b5,b7,b3,b6,b4,b1}.
+So a qutrit system is of special interest as it has great manifestation and best fit into the dimensionality of Hilbert space and increases the computing power.
+With the dimensions $(d\otimes d)$, $d\geq 3$, we have bound entanglement in nature and its dynamics under various circumstances is the subject of investigation.
+The dynamics of bound entangled states has been studied and the phenomenon of distillability sudden death has also been observed \cite{b2,b5,b7,b3,b6,b4,b1,sq1}.